whoisham/Graphen_Gui/README.md

 C# WPF project with a GUI

-Simple graph theory program with a gui.
+graph theory program with a gui.